Hong Kong court convicts 1 person and acquits 6 others in landmark terrorism trial - Local News 8

 Hong Kong court convicts 1 person and acquits 6 others in landmark terrorism trial

 HONG KONG (AP) — A Hong Kong court has convicted one person and acquitted six others over a thwarted bomb plot during anti-government protests in 2019.
-Local media reported the verdict of the city’s first case involving a United Nations anti-terrorism law on Thursday.
+Local media reported the verdict Thursday in the city’s first case involving a United Nations anti-terrorism law.
 A panel of nine jurors convicted Lai Chun-pong of conspiring to cause explosions likely to endanger life or cause significant property damage.
 He was acquitted of conspiring to target prescribed objects with bombs under the anti-terror law.
 The remaining six were cleared of all charges against them.
-The seven are not well-known activists the city, but their case has drawn attention because the United Nations anti-terrorism measures ordinance was invoked.
+The seven are not well-known activists, but their case has drawn attention because the United Nations anti-terrorism measures ordinance was invoked.